LXnckls/sphinx-idpv-compose/source/idpv-server.rst

 Configure IDPV Server
 ----------------------

-The IDPV Server software archive contains a folder with the configuration file templates.
+The IDPV Server software archive contains a folder with the **configuration file templates**.
 Copy the following files to ``idpv/config`` and edit them according to the parameters collected during the ":ref:`idpv-preparation-steps`":

-* ``appsettings.yml`` - IDPV settings related to database, HSM/DPoD, and server interface
+* :download:`appsettings.yml <_static/appsettings.yml>` - IDPV settings related to database, HSM/DPoD, and server interface
-* ``idp-configuration.json`` - OIDC communication and policy settings
+* :download:`idp-configuration.json <_static/idp-configuration.json>` - OIDC communication and policy settings
-* ``log4net.config`` - Logging settings
+* :download:`log4net.config <_static/log4net.config>` - Logging configuration
-* ``policy-configuration.json`` - IDPV policy settings for the virtual cards
+* :download:`policy-configuration.json <_static/policy-configuration.json>` - IDPV policy settings for the virtual cards

-There are further details concerning the configuration options that are described in section :ref:`appendix-idpv-config` in the appendix.
+There are further details concerning the configuration options that are described in section :ref:`appendix-idpv-config` in the :ref:`appendix`.